Aberdeen Harbour: 12th to 16th century

-The establishment of trade links with ports in Scandinavia and the Baltic states resulted in improvements being made at the port during the Tudor period.
-This included the installation of beacons at the entrance to the harbour, the clearance of obstructions from the channel and more repairs to the quayside in 1512 and 1526.
-The work of 1526 specified cut stone, suggesting that the earlier quay may have been constructed from rough drystone masonry and timber.
-The port's first cargo-handling crane was erected in 1582.
-During 1595 King James VI issued a charter to raise funding for improvements, with considerable work thereafter being undertaken, including repair of the bulwark, pier, shore and harbour.
 In an attempt to address the problem of the sandbank, a bulwark known as the 'South Pier' was constructed in 1609 on the south side of the harbour entrance.
 It was formed from a drystone construction with timber stakes and positioned so that it would deflect the current of the river northwards, washing away the sandbank.
 However, the bank continued to cause problems, with water backing up and flowing over the quayside during floods.